 The BEACH (Beige and Chediak Higashi) domain is a highly conserved, ~280 residue domain found in nine human proteins, referred to as BEACH domain containing proteins (BDCPs).
 Most BDCPs are large proteins containing a PH-domain preceding the BEACH-domain, followed by several consecutive WD40-repeats.
 Several studies have identified mutations in individual BDCPs linked to various human diseases, but the precise function of the BEACH domain and most BDCPs are yet to be revealed.

 About the project

-We have recently identified ALFY (Autophagy-linked FYVE protein) as being an important adaptor protein for selective autophagy of aggregate-prone proteins associated with Huntington’s and Parkinson’s disease.
+We have previously identified the BDCP ALFY (Autophagy-linked FYVE protein) as being important for selective autophagy of aggregate-prone proteins associated with Huntington’s and Parkinson’s disease.
 ALFY interacts with the ubiquitin-binding autophagy receptor p62 and links ubiquitinated proteins to the core autophagic machinery through its interactions with ATG5 and PI3P.
 This project aims to further characterize of the localization and cellular function of all BDCPs.
 Such knowledge will provide important insight to the pathology in a widespread selection of diseases and may lead to identification of potential diagnostic markers or targets for therapy.
 An approach combining state-of-the-art genomics, imaging and proteomics technologies with clinically relevant systems and cell biological models, will be used to address these questions.

-The Research Council of Norway
+The University of Oslo, The Research Council of Norway